wp-plugins/resres-restaurant-reservations/README.txt

 * Easily assign allergen information or wine type (dry, full bodied, etc) to a dish in text or icon form.
 * Easily add chili icons to denote spicy heat!
 * MailChimp integration.
+* A capacity system, allows you to limit the number of bookings per hour.

 ####Support